 The figures speak for themselves.
 Global m-commerce revenue totalled $96B in 2015, but is expected to capture 49% of all online retail sales by 2020.
 That's nearly half of total online retail sales, highlighting why businesses can no longer afford to ignore the quality of their m-commerce offering.

 It's clear to see that the future of eCommerce is on mobile.
 When e-retail sites are designed with mobile in mind, m-commerce makes shopping fast and easy for customers while proving hugely lucrative for your business.

 The question is, has your website been designed to be mobile-friendly?
 Or, will users be greeted with a slow interface and hard to find products?
-Find out exactly how to improve user experience on both mobile and desktop using our free handy design guide today.
+Find out exactly how to improve user experience on both mobile and desktop using our free mobile UX design guide today.